Called 2010 Email Simon

 Simon practices in all aspects of children law.
 His practice encompasses the following areas:

 In care proceedings Simon's focus is on ensuring full and proper attention is given to all aspects of the evidence at all stages of the proceedings.
 He is keen to engage forensically with the evidence in order to represent the interests of his client fully, whether acting for the Local Authority, parents or children.
+He has particular experience in cases involving a substantial number of experts and complex medical evidence as well as cases with significant amounts of media, police and medical disclosure.

 His expertise in the Court of Protection gives a keen interest and invaluable knowledge in cases concerning Deprivation of Liberty and he is happy to provide advice and representation in this new and developing area of law.